christopher-j-smith/ninety_eighty_point_six/README.md

 ## Instructions
   1. Download py file and sql file into a directory.
 Output csv files used to answer the analytics questions will be created in this directory.
 I recommend creating a new directory just for this process.
   2. Edit the python script user_name, password and host variables to match an already installed and running Postgres server.
 A new database by the name of ninety_eight_point_six will be created on that server which will be the destination for all data transformations.
+(Lines 17,18,19)
   3. Execute the py file via command prompt/terminal.
   4. Three CSV files will be created which are used to answer the corresponding questions in the homework assignment.